isomerpages/csc-knowledge/_ethos-issue-26/Keeping It Real: Outcomes Based Contracting for Mental and Social Health.md

 <div class="containerbox">

-<h4 style="color:white;">Success Determined by Those Who Live It</h4>
+<p style="color:white;font-weight:bold;font-size:25px;">Success Determined by Those Who Live It

-<p>HBGI has a very active Lived Experience Council—a group of people with intimate lived experience of poor mental health—whom we seek input from each time we reach a relevant touchpoint. </p>
+</p><p>HBGI has a very active Lived Experience Council—a group of people with intimate lived experience of poor mental health—whom we seek input from each time we reach a relevant touchpoint. </p>

 <p>Likewise, we are about to start a project with YMCA Global, where we will spend 18 months training a group of young people to speak to other young people, to ask: <em>What is concerning you right now and what would be a meaningful outcome</em>?
 These findings can then be used to inform future definitions of success as young people see it.</p>